CICE-Consortium/CICE/doc/source/user_guide/ug_running.rst

 - **makdep.c** is a tool that will automatically generate the make dependencies
 - **Macros.[machine]** defines the Makefile macros
 - **Makefile** is the makefile used to build the model
-- **cice.build** is a script that builds and compiles the model
+- **cice.build** is a script that calls the Makefile and compiles the model
-- **cice.make** is a script that wraps Make.
-It can be used to call Make with the different goals in the Makefile.
 - **ice\_in** is the namelist input file
 - **setup\_run\_dirs.csh** is a script that will create the run directories.
 This will be called automatically from the **cice.run** script if the user does not invoke it.
 - **cice.run** is a batch run script